RevenueCat/revenuecat-docs/docs_source/SDK Guides/reference.md

 slug: reference
 hidden: true
 ---

+> 👍 Looking where to start?
+> If you are looking for a quick overlook and trying to get started, check the [SDK Quickstart](doc:getting-started) first.

 The API reference documentation provides detailed information for each of the classes and methods in the RevenueCat SDK.
 Choose your platform from the list below.